coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 and senselessly spike server load. `The defaults are defined here
 <https://github.com/coderedcorp/wagtail-cache/blob/main/wagtailcache/settings.py>`_.

-If you use these querystring paramters for server-side logic, or if you find that Wagtail Cache is serving incorrect page contents, you may need to customize or disable this setting.
+If you use these querystring parameters for server-side logic, or if you find that Wagtail Cache is serving incorrect page contents, you may need to customize or disable this setting.